miis-l10n/website-l10n/08_final_project_and_install_info/final_project.md

 If there's any setup to do to view the project (i.e. if you need to build the app), include those instructions, system requirements here as well.

-2. Each group member must submit as assignemnt on Moodle for grading purposes
+2. Each group member must submit an assignment on Moodle for grading purposes

-3. Best practices must be followed re: indenetation, separating css, js into separate files etc.
+3. Best practices must be followed re: indentation, separating css, js into separate files etc.

 4. Must have an international aspect